lee-zhg/intro-istio-security/README-request-authentication.md

 1. The request fails after you created an authorization policy to reject requests without a valid token or without a token at all.
 When you submitted the same request in the previous section, it was accepted and processed successfully.

-1. To verify all end pointSubmit a different service request without a token.
+1. To verify all end point, submit a different service request without a token.

     ```
     $ curl $INGRESS_HOST/ip -s -o /dev/null -w "%{http_code}\n"